shagunn21/Celebal-Techologies-Assignments/README.md

 Output- A scalar denoting the level of performance students achieved by devoting the given time.

-Asignment 2 - Air Pollution
-Air Pollution is Rising!
-Predicting Pollution Levels using Machine Learning
-It is winter time in Delhi so Cody decided to go for a walk to the news stand and on reaching was surprised to see the air quality index of Delhi in the newspaper .
-So he decided to collect the air samples of different locations and then took these samples to his lab where he extracted five features of the air he collected which can be used to predict the air quality index and combined it with the air quality index given in the newspapers.
-You are provided with the data collected by Cody and your job is to design a machine learning model which given the features extracted by Cody can predict air quality.
+**Assignment 2** - Chemicals Segregation
+Can you Separate the chemicals?
+Binary Classification Challenge
+A chemist has two chemical flasks labelled 1 and 0 which contains two different chemicals.
+He extracted 3 features from these chemicals in order to distinguish between them.
+You are provided with the results derived by the chemist and your task is to create a model that will label chemical 0 or 1 given its three features.

-Assignment 3 - Machine Learning in Health
+**Assignment 3** - Machine Learning in Health
 Diabetes is a condition that impairs the body's ability to process blood glucose, otherwise known as blood sugar.
 In the United States, the estimated number of people over 18 years of age with diagnosed and undiagnosed diabetes is 30.2 million.
 The figure represents between 27.9 and